WOMEN OF SONG FUNDRAISING EVENT

 A little edgy, a little sassy, Krislyn Arthurs is a country rock artist from Medford, Oklahoma.
 As long as Krislyn can remember she has had a deep passion for music and the dream to become a songwriter and recording artist.

 Krislyn began playing guitar and crafting her own songs in high school and started performing live soon after, she launched her career by performing acoustic shows anywhere that would have her.
 As she built a reputation as a gifted singer/songwriter, she knew the next step was to form a band to take her career to the next level.
 Which is exactly what she has done.

 Krislyn and her country rock band, The Train Wrecks, are in-demand captivating audiences all over Oklahoma, Kansas, and Texas.
 Krislyn caught the attention of long-time music Nashville music executive Brenda Cline who not only signed her to an exclusive management contract, but also inducted her into the “Women of Song” project honoring female artists.
 She has now joined the ranks of other outstanding Oklahoma performers.

 With a management and promotion team in place, Krislyn has released her debut single, “Movin On”, to Texas Red Dirt Radio.
 It is already causing excitement and building steam at radio.
 When not touring with her band, Krislyn is spending time in the recording studio and writing original tunes for her upcoming CD.

 How You Can Help

 This project is being funded by private donations and corporate sponsorships.
-If you would like to donate or become a sponsor, please contact Brenda Cline at 615.944.5981.
+If you would like to become a sponsor, please contact Brenda Cline at 615.944.5981.